This post covers things to do in the charming Little Venice area of London.

 As you can see on the map, if you veer away from the canal, you can pop by the iconic Abbey Road Crosswalk and walk where The Beatles did.

-There is the Puppet Theatre Barge which is perfect for children.
+There is the Puppet Theatre Barge with regularly scheduled puppet shows, which are perfect for children.

 5. Rembrandt Gardens